 Before September 2019, groping someone in Texas was a Class C misdemeanor — the same as a traffic ticket.
-Then in 2019, the Texas Legislature passed a new law titled “indecent assault,” to punish groping more severely.
+Then, the Texas Legislature passed a new law, titled “indecent assault,” to punish groping more severely.
 Here’s a look at the new law, the punishment, and recent examples of people who have been arrested for this offense.

 What is Indecent Assault in Texas?

 Touching the anus, breast, or any part of the genitals of another person:

 Touching another person with the anus, breast, or any part of the genitals of another person;